debarghyapandit/CICD-dockercompose/README.md

 # CICD-dockercompose
-This is a demo project for creating a CICD for Docker-compose
+This is a demo project for Docker-compose for applications and using postgres as db